Graduate Catalog

 Credits: 2 semester hours.

-EDAD 518 Pre-Practicum for School Administrators
+EDAD 518 Pre-Practicum for School Leadership

 Content: Preparation for a supervised, onsite, pre-designed administrative experience, along with campus seminars involving activities, discussions, and presentations.
 Students explore the content knowledge, leadership, collaboration, and research skills necessary for successful school administration in early childhood/elementary and middle-level/high school settings under the direction of experienced site and campus supervisors.